mbn312/parspice/README.md

 export JNISPICE_ROOT="/usr/local/JNISpice"
 ```

-Use `gradle benchmark` to run the benchmark.
+Use `./gradlew benchmark` to run the benchmark.
 It could take several minutes.

 You can print out the benchmark analysis again just by running `./gradlew benchmark` again (the results are cached).
-To re-run the entire
-benchmark, run `./gradlew clean` first.
+To re-run the entire benchmark, run `./gradlew clean` first.

 ### Runtime Estimation